janastu/iihs_couch_services/README.md

-Navigate to the iihs_couch_services in your terminal
+Navigate to the iihs_couch_services in your docker terminal

 Build the Dockerfile using